Air Jordan 1 High OG “Green Glow” Gets A Release Date

 The Air Jordan 1 High OG is a popular sneaker loved by many around the world.
 Designed by Nike for basketball legend Michael Jordan, these shoes first hit the market in 1985.
 Since then, they have become an iconic symbol of style and culture.
 The Air Jordan 1 High OG features a classic high-top design with a comfortable fit.
-Leather makes up the upper, offering durability and a sleek appearance.
+The upper is made of leather, providing durability and a sleek look.
 The shoe's sole offers excellent traction, making it suitable for both sports and casual wear.

 "Green Glow" Air Jordan 1 High OG

-Sneaker Bar Detroit reports that the Air Jordan 1 High OG “Green Glow” is going to drop on April 6th, 2024.
+Sneaker Bar Detroit reports that the Air Jordan 1 High OG “Green Glow” is going to drop during the summer of 2024.
 Also, the retail price will be $180 when they drop.
 Let us know what you think of this sneaker, in the comments section below.
 Additionally, stay tuned to HNHH for the latest news and updates from around the sneaker world.
 We will be sure to bring you the biggest releases from the biggest brands.

+Read More: Air Jordan 1 Low x Travis Scott "Black Olive" New Photos

 [Via]